Table of Content

 Yosemite National Park | Getting There

-If you want to move around the park, Yosemite valley is the busiest traffic area in Yosemite, so there are free shuttle buses in Yosemite valley, which is a good choice for those who don't want to drive to find the location.
-If you plan to drive around this area, remember to check the location of the attractions first, because in order to control the traffic, the busiest road near Yosemite village is a one-way street, once you miss an attraction, you will have to make a full circle to come back.
+Inside the park, Yosemite Valley is the busiest area in Yosemite.
+Therefore, there are free shuttle buses available in Yosemite Valley, which is an excellent option for those who don't want to drive and find parking.
+If you plan to drive around this area, make sure to check the locations of the attractions first.
+To maintain smooth traffic, roads near the bustling Yosemite Village are one-way.
+If you miss a spot, you'll have to go all the way around to get back.

 Yosemite National Park | Itinerary

-During the summer when the park is open, a three to four day itinerary will allow you to visit all four scenic spots.
-As an example, a three-day summer itinerary would be to enter the park from the West Entrance.
+During the summer when the entire park is open, planning a three to four-day itinerary allows visitors to explore the key attractions across all four areas.
+For example, for a three-day summer itinerary entering from the western entrance:

 Yosemite National Park | Where to Stay & Eat

 Within Yosemite National Park, the most convenient places for accommodation and dining are in Yosemite Valley.
 In Yosemite Valley, there are roughly three places to look for shopping or accommodation: The Ahwahnee, Yosemite Valley Lodge, and Curry Village.
 The Ahwahnee is a luxury hotel, Yosemite Valley Lodge is mid-range, while Curry Village offers the most affordable accommodation.

 The Ahwahnee is the most upscale hotel within the park.
 It's situated between Half Dome, Yosemite Falls, and Glacier Point, making it close to all these attractions with excellent views.
 The hotel has shops and a restaurant, and if you have the time, having a meal here is a great experience.